Panlizhi/FPE/README.md

 ## 7. Citation
-Our paper is submited and waiting to review.
+This paper is currently under review.

 ## 8. Contact for Issues
 Please feel free to contact with [panlz_bit@hotmail.com](panlz_bit@hotmail.com)